Buff Courts under construction WT Archives

 The idea of a campus, and its nature, is central to what a university is.
-“In a letter Charles C. Beatty 1775 wrote to his brother-in-law Enoch Green 1760 on January 31, 1774: “Last week to show our patriotism, we gathered all the steward’s winter store of tea, and having made a fire in the Campus, we there burnt near a dozen pounds, tolled the bell and made many spirited resolves.”
+“In a letter Charles C. Beatty (Graduated 1775) wrote to his brother-in-law Enoch Green (Graduated 1760) on January 31, 1774: “Last week to show our patriotism, we gathered all the steward’s winter store of tea, and having made a fire in the Campus, we there burnt near a dozen pounds, tolled the bell and made many spirited resolves.”
 John Witherspoon, a Presbyterian minister, signer of the Declaration of Independence and Princeton President was there.
 The event helped establish a place.
 The periphery of what makes a campus important — the classrooms, laboratories, lecture halls, performance venues, playing fields — is focused around an idea.
 That idea must have expression in a place.

 West Texas A&M University is simultaneously engaged in two planning processes.
 First, we are looking at ideas and strategies that will create distinctiveness and value for the people of Canyon, Amarillo, and the extended Panhandle of Texas, and most importantly, our students.
 Our target is the year 2035 when we will celebrate our 125th anniversary, which is generational plan called WT 125.
 Second, we are working to define an environment and campus that will support our aspirations and service, which is our Campus Master Plan.

-These challenging exercises.
+These are challenging exercises.
 Hundreds of people are providing insight and ideas to both of these interlocked efforts.
 I would like to reflect briefly on the physical planning, our Campus Master Plan.
 Four key precepts will give shape to our campus in the future.

 Our campus must be distinctive, and tied to the Panhandle region.
 I believe that being responsive to the geography, values, beliefs and passions of the people of the Panhandle will accomplish our goal of distinctiveness.
 The buildings we build, the outdoor places of the campus, and the functionality of our facilities are in response to aspirations, ethics, morals, and the nature of our students, their families, our faculty and staff.
 One way to define location is latitude and longitude.
 My cell phone tells me the flagpoles in front of Old Main are located at Latitude N 34 degrees 58.90326’ and Longitude W 101 degrees 54.96373”.
 Astrophysics, about which I know little, tells me this place is unique in the universe.
-However, place is properly and properly painted by people and culture.
+However, place is property and properly painted by people and culture.
 When planners respond to this simple concept we will create a place that will be attractive to ourselves; those who call the Panhandle home.
 Beyond that, it will be attractive to others because that expression of distinctiveness is always enviable.
 It is the difference between a pair of boots bought off the shelf and a pair made specifically for an individual.
 It is about goodness of fit, and our plan must have it.